Legends of Chima: Season 2: Quest for the Legend Beasts (2014)

-Season 3: Legend of the Fire Chi
+Season 3: Legend of the Fire Chi (2014)

-As a threat of the Ancient Hunter Tribes emerge, the heroes of Chima must find the legendary Fire tribes and unlock the new Fire chi power to turn up the heat and stop the Ice tribes from freezing all of Chima.
-Towards the end of the battles with the Hunter Tribes, the heroes begin their quest for the 8 (technically 9) Fire Wings, the only things powerful enough to stop the Hunter Tribes.
+As the threat of the ancient Hunter Tribes emerges the heroes of Chima must find the legendary Fire Tribes and unlock the new Fire Chi power to stop the Hunter Tribes from freezing all of Chima.
+Toward the end of the battles with the Hunter Tribes, the heroes begin their quest for the Fire Wings to stop the Hunter Tribes.
 The heroes eventually find all 9 and spark another Great Illumination.
-Because of this, everything is fixed.
-The lands are no longer covered in ice and even the Hunter Tribes were healed of their rotting flesh as well as the corruption in their hearts.
-Chima, once again, becomes a peaceful land without the threat from other dangerous species.
-The final scene of episode 41 reveals that Chima is a realm of a giant floating island hovering above on an even larger unknown world.
+Because of this, the lands are no longer covered in ice, the Hunter Tribes are redeemed, and Chima becomes a peaceful land.
+The epilogue reveals that Chima is a realm of a giant floating island hovering above an even larger unknown world.